RAFSoftLab/AutoCreditation/README.md

       - Absolute and relative paths in hyperlinks supported
     - Renaming files while reading directory structure
       - Replacing cyrillic characters with latin characters in files/directories names
+  - 0.0.7 - Reading professors file
+    - .html file is loaded, separated into tables
+    - Tables are read using pandas
+      - List of professors is extracted from the first table
+      - Each professor data is extracted from other tables
+    - Extracted professors data is saved to a file
+    - Subjects file
+      - File is found, converted to .docx and then to .html